krobelus/rate-experiments/thesis.md

 State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
 If the available memory is at premium, some changes could be made to do backwards checking in an online fashion, processing one proof step at a time.
-Similarly, the LRAT proof output could be written to disk immediately as well, with some postprocessing to fix the clause IDs.
+Similarly, an LRAT proof line could be written to disk immediately checking a corresponding lemma, with some postprocessing to fix the clause IDs.

 It might be possible to forego DRAT completely and directly generate LRAT in a solver which is already done by `varisat`.
 This removes the need for